okaysubs/snw-tools/README.md

     python3 repack.py data.meta
     ```

-6. *(Optional)* Use `embedded.py` to extract the embedded archive in `EBOOT.BIN` located in `PSP_GAME/SYSDIR` and make changes to it.
+6. *(Optional)* Use `embedded.py` to extract the embedded archive in `EBOOT.BIN` located in `PSP_GAME/SYSDIR` and make changes to its contents.
    This archive contains trivial things like the loading graphic shown at the very start:

     ```sh
     python3 embedded.py extract /path/to/EBOOT.BIN archive.marc